 Cilantro - the famous herb with citrus undertones loved all over the world.
-All parts of the cilantro are edible, but the fresh leaves and the dried seeds are the parts most traditionally used in cooking.
-Cilantro leaves are particularly rich in vitamin A, vitamin C and vitamin K, with moderate content of dietary minerals.
+All parts of the Cilantro are edible, but the fresh leaves and the dried seeds are the parts most traditionally used in cooking.
+Cilantro leaves are particularly rich in vitamin A, vitamin C, and vitamin K, with moderate content of dietary minerals.

 Sprouts in: 1 - 2 weeks

-Cilantro in meant to grow for fresh leaves, not for seeds.
+It is meant to grow for fresh leaves, not for seeds.